cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

    everybody else in that group.

 .. warning::
-   This repository is publically viewable.
+   This repository is publicly viewable.
    Any content is viewable by *THE ENTIRE WORLD* so please do not add any private information.